vyahello/python-ood/README.md

 second_strategy.name = "Strategy two"
 second_strategy.execute()
 ```

 **[⬆ back to top](#table-of-contents)**

 ### Chain of responsibility
-Thiss type of pattern decouples responsibility.
+This type of pattern decouples responsibility.
 Composite is related to this design pattern.
 - Exercise:
   - Integer value
   - Handlers